-1. Practice Guidance 1: License to prescribe
+Practice Guidance 1: License to prescribe

-You must only prescribe once you have successfully completed an HCPC approved prescribing programme, and had your entry on the register of the Health and Care Professions Council annotated to show your prescribing status as an independent prescriber.

-You should comply with this Practice Guidance, other guidance issued by the COP, and with any statutory requirements applicable to your prescribing practice.
-Failure to do so may put your HCPC registration at risk if concerns are raised about your fitness to practice.

-You must only prescribe within your own defined scope of practice and clinical specialty.

-You must understand which legal framework you are using to prescribe medicines, and understand which types of medicine you are permitted to prescribe within that framework.
+- 1.1 You must only prescribe once you have successfully completed an HCPC approved prescribing programme and had your entry on the register of the Health and Care Professions Council annotated to show your prescribing status as a supplementary and/or independent prescriber. - 1.2 You should comply with this Practice Guidance, other guidance issued by the SCoR, and with any statutory requirements applicable to your prescribing practice.
+Failure to do so may put your HCPC registration at risk if concerns are raised about your fitness to practise. - 1.3 You must only prescribe within your own defined scope of practice and clinical specialty. - 1.4 You must understand which legal framework you are using to prescribe medicines and which types of medicine you are permitted to prescribe within that framework.

-2. Practice Guidance 2: Accountability
+Practice Guidance 2: Accountability

-You are professionally accountable for your own prescribing decisions, including actions and omissions.
+- 2.1 You are professionally accountable for your own prescribing decisions, including actions and omissions.
 You cannot delegate this accountability to any other person nor can any other person accept accountability on your behalf for your actions.
 As an independent prescriber you are wholly responsible for all aspects of the prescribing process.
 As a supplementary prescriber you are wholly responsible for your decision to prescribe or use the medicines listed within the written CMP.
-The content of a CMP is developed and agreed jointly by the doctor and supplementary prescriber (and the plan has to be agreed with the patient).

-You must only prescribe within your level of education, training and competence, acting in accordance with the HCPC's Standards of Proficiency, Standard of Conduct, Performance and Ethics, Standards for Prescribing, and the College of Paramedics Career and Competency Framework.

-If you move to another area of practice you may need to undertake further training in order to establish your competency to prescribe in your new clinical specialty.

-Paramedics will only prescribe according to their area of competence and the provision of ongoing evidence supporting their prescribing practice.
-Please refer to the College of Paramedics Career and Competency Framework (3rd Edition)

-You must inform anyone who needs to know about any limitations to your prescribing practice and in particular, other practitioners with dispensing responsibilities.
-For example, your employer may operate a specific prescribing formulary and may not allow you to prescribe outside of this formulary.
-This restricted formulary would only apply to your NHS practice for that employer.
+The content of a CMP is developed and agreed jointly by the doctor and supplementary prescriber as well as with the agreement of the patient. - 2.2 You must only prescribe within your level of education, training and competence.
+You must act in accordance with the HCPC's Standards of Proficiency, Standards of Conduct, Performance and Ethics and Standards for Prescribing, and the SCoR's Code of Professional Conduct. - 2.3 If you move to another area of practice you may need to undertake further training in order to establish your competency to prescribe in your new clinical specialty. - 2.4 Your employer may operate a specific prescribing formulary and may not allow you to prescribe outside of this formulary.
+This restricted formulary would only apply to your practice for that employer.

-You must inform the relevant authorities, such as employers and/or providers of indemnity insurance, if you have any formal regulatory restrictions which may affect your prescribing activity, for example, if the HCPC has placed a condition on your practice.
+2.5 You must also inform the relevant authorities if you have any formal regulatory restrictions placed on your prescribing activity, for example, if the HCPC places conditions on your practice.

-3. Practice Guidance 3: Assessment
+Practice Guidance 3: Assessment